Spread the love

-ounces Yukon gold potatoes, cut in half if large
+- 10 ounces Yukon gold potatoes (cut in half if larger)

 244 calories; 11 grams fat; 4 grams saturated fat; 0 grams trans fat; 4 grams monounsaturated fat; 0 grams polyunsaturated fat; 35 grams carbohydrates; 5 grams dietary fiber; 8 grams sugars; 3 grams protein; 17 milligrams cholesterol; 705 milligrams sodium

 - Preheat oven to 425 degrees.
-Line a baking sheet with parchment.
-Place squash on baking sheet and toss with olive oil and salt to taste until lightly coated.
-Place apple on baking sheet and rub with oil.
-Place about a teaspoon of butter in the cavity where the core was.
-Place in oven and roast for 20 to 30 minutes, stirring squash every 10 minutes, until squash is tender and lightly colored and the apple is soft and falling apart.
-If the apple is done before the squash, remove it from the oven and set aside on a plate.
+Line a baking sheet with parchment/baking paper.
+Place squash on sheet, drizzle with olive oil, and salt to preference.
+Ensure squash is lightly coated.
+Place in oven, roast for approximately 20-30 minutes.
+Stir the squash every 10 minutes until tender & lightly colored, and the apple is soft and falling apart.
+If the apple is ready first, remove from oven and set aside.

-- Allow apple to cool until you can handle it, then peel and scrape any pulp clinging to the peel into a bowl.
-Core and combine baked apple with roasted squash.
+- Allow apple to cool significantly, peel, and make sure to scrape all pulp clinging to the skin into a bowl.
+Core, and combine the baked apple with the squash.

-- Meanwhile, place potatoes in a saucepan and cover by an inch with water.
-Bring to a boil, add salt to taste, reduce heat to medium-low and cover partially.
-Boil gently until tender, 25 to 30 minutes.
-Drain, return to pot and cover pot tightly.
-Let steam in the dry pot for 5 minutes.
+- In the meantime, place potatoes in a saucepan, cover by an inch with water.
+Bring to boil, add salt to preference, reduce to low-medium, and cover partially.
+Gently boil until tender (approx. 25-30 min.)
+Drain, place potatoes back into the pot and cover.
+Allow to steam in dry pot for roughly 5 minutes.

-- Heat milk and butter together until butter melts.
-Mash potatoes, squash and apple with a potato masher or in a standing mixer fitted with the paddle, or put through a food mill.
-Add milk and butter and mix until smooth.
-Season to taste with salt and pepper.
-Serve hot.
+- Heat the butter together with the milk until melted.
+Mash the potatoes, squash, and apple with a potato masher, or in a standing mixer fitted with the appropriate paddle, or if available, put through a food mill.
+Add the milk & butter, and combine until smooth.
+Season to preference, serve immediately and enjoy!

-- Advance preparation: You can make this a day ahead and reheat in a medium-low oven or in a double boiler.
-Place a pat of butter on top so it doesn’t dry out.
+- Prepare in advance: This dish can be made a day ahead and reheated in a low-medium over, or a double boiler.
+Place a knob of butter on top to ensure it doesn’t dry out.